ddigiorg/ddigiorg.github.io/pages/theology/biblical-old-testemant-trinity.md

 - [betzalmenu](https://biblehub.com/hebrew/betzalmenu_6754.htm): in Our image
 - [kidmutenu](https://biblehub.com/hebrew/kidmutenu_1823.htm): according to Our likeness

+## Theophany: God walks in the garden

 ```
 8 And they heard the sound of the Lord God walking in the garden in the cool of the day, and Adam and his wife hid themselves from the presence of the Lord God among the trees of the garden.
 - Genesis 3:8 NKJV
 ```

 This is one of the first Theophanies that is explicit in scripture.
 Although we don't know what the metaphysical experience of Eden was like, but we know Adam and Eve existed as beings created by God and had a direct relationship with God.
 They saw this manifestation of God and interacted with Him.

+## Theophany: The Angel of the Lord and Hagar

 ```
 10 Then the Angel of the Lord said to her, “I will multiply your descendants exceedingly, so that they shall not be counted for multitude.”